 Virtual museum exhibition puts historic artefacts in context for the first time.

 The Highland Folk Museum in Scotland have created 5 virtual museum sites in ThingLink, in what we believe is the first project of its kind.
-They placed authentic historical objects from their own collection into the buildings which form part of their open air museum.
+They placed authentic historical objects from their own archive collections into the buildings which form part of their open air museum.
 They then created 360 virtual tours of each of the buildings in ThingLink, producing totally unique and fascinating interactive exhibits that anyone, anywhere in the world can enjoy year-round via this online museum tour.
 A great example showing the benefits of a virtual museum in practice.

 Mainland Britain’s First Open Air Museum revolutionises the traditional museum concept

 Museum pioneer Dr Isabel F. Grant founded the Highland Folk Museum in 1935 on the island of Iona, off the west coast of Scotland.
 She was inspired by European folk museums to create a “living museum”, to save the way of life of the people of the Highlands and tell their story through a collection of artefacts.
 In 1939 the Highland Folk Museum moved to the mainland to the village of Laggan, and by June 1944 a longer-term home had been found in nearby Kingussie.
 Over the years the site was developed to incorporate three specially constructed replica buildings.
 In 1996 the Highland Folk Museum moved again to its current and permanent home, an eighty-acre site in neighbouring Newtonmore, where an open air, living history site was established.
 Costumed staff and over 30 historic buildings help to bring Highland history to life.
 The museum is recognised as mainland Britain’s first open air museum.